saurabytes/MonarchMoneyTrendReport/README.md

      - Show Monthly Account balances with average for current year, last 6 months or last 12 months
      - Quickly view total amount owed on credit cards and other Checking and Credit card balances
      - View Income, Expenses and Transfers done by Account for the current month
-     - Sort the data by any column and export your data to Excel or Numbers
+     - Sort accounts data by any column and export it to Excel or Numbers.

 * Separate Accounts for a clearer breakdown with household descriptions (e.g., Parents vs. Children or Partner 1 vs. Partner 2).